 Säterdalen is located in the county of Säter, just a couple of hundred meters from the center of the town.

-Between the town and the valley there´s Riksväg 70 and the railway.
+Between the town and the valley there´s highway 70 and the railway.

 By train: It´s a short walking distance from the train station, just follow Kungsvägen a couple of hundred meters.

-By the entrance there´s Gruvplan, a big gravel area that´s used as a free parking lot.
-Here you can walk down the hill to Säterdlen.
-By Gruvplan there´s also a information spot and a small playground.
+By the entrance there´s Gruvplan, a big gravel area that's used as a free parking lot.
+Here you can walk down the hill to Säterdalen.
+By Gruvplan there's also an information spot and a small playground.

-There´s also a parking lot further down from Gruvplan but with a limited amount of parking spots .
-Obs!
-It´s not allowed to park on the road down to Säterdalen.
+There's also a parking lot further down from Gruvplan but with a limited amount of parking spots .
+Take note: It's not allowed to park on the road down to Säterdalen.

-At the parking lot furthus down there´s also a special parking spots for hcp-vehicles/disabled.
+At the parking lot further down there's also special parking spots for hcp-vehicles/disabled.

-If you walk by foot from Gruvplan, the train station or the town, for your own safety choose to walk under the entrance sign in wood that says ´´Säterdalen´´.
-Regular traffic is not allowed here but it´s used by cars with hcp-permit and deliveries and also by vintage cars on their Tuesday meetings.
+If you walk by foot from Gruvplan, the train station or the town, for your own safety choose to walk under the entrance sign in wood that says "Säterdalen".
+Regular traffic is not allowed here but it's used by cars with hcp-permit and deliveries and also by vintage cars on their Tuesday meetings.
 The road to the parking lot down in Säterdalen is less appropriate because there is more traffic.
-Both of the roads town into Säterdalen are leaning quite much.
+Both of the roads down to Säterdalen are quite steep so take care.

 Toilets are placed in a building at Spikholmen, behind the serving at Dalstugan.
-Here´s also a handicapped accessible toilet and a chancing table.
-By the chalet there´s an aoutdoor toilet.
+Here is also a toilet that is accessible for disabled persons and a changing table.
+By the chalet there's an aoutdoor toilet.